paymentwall/paymentwall.github.io/docs/integration-sdk-smart_tv.md

         PWSmartGateway.showPaymentForm(
             {
                 productId: 'Order_2044', // Required.
 Merchant's product SKU ID
                 productName: 'Test Key', // Optional.
-By default pulled by SKU ID from Products section of Merchant Area
+By default pulled by SKU ID from Products section of merchant dashboard
                 currency: 'USD',         // Optional.
-By default pulled by SKU ID from Products section of Merchant Area
+By default pulled by SKU ID from Products section of merchant dashboard
                 amount: '9.99',          // Optional.
-By default pulled by SKU ID from Products section of Merchant Area
+By default pulled by SKU ID from Products section of merchant dashboard
                 userId: 'test_user_2'    // Optional.
 ID of the user.
 By default SDK uses device ID },
             function() {